-'''

-void XtGetSelectionValueIncremental(w, selection, target,

-selection_callback, client_data, time);

-'''

-W Specifies the widget making the request.
-Must be of class Core or any subclass thereof. selection Specifies the particular selection desired. target Specifies the type of information needed about the selection. selection_callback Specifies the callback procedure to be called to receive each data segment. client_data Specifies client-specific data to be passed to the specified callback procedure when it is invoked. time Specifies the timestamp that indicates when the selection request was initiated.
-This should be the timestamp of the event that triggered this request; the value CurrentTime is not acceptable.
+void XtGetSelectionValueIncremental(w, selection, target, selection_callback, client_data, time); W Specifies the widget mak class Core or any subclas 0 1 lust be of selection Specifies the particular s election desired. target Specifies the type of infeselection. ormation needed a about the selection_callback Specifies the callback pr ceive each data segment led to reclient_data Specifies client-specific d ified callback procedure - - time Specifies the timestamp lection request was initial stamp of the event that value CurrentTime is not ted.
+This should be triggered this req the time-

 The XtGetSelectionValueIncremental function is similar to XtGetSelectionValue except that the selection_callback procedure will be called repeatedly upon delivery of multiple segments of the selection value.
 The end of the selection value is indicated when selection_callback is called with a non-NULL value of length zero, which must still be freed by the client.
 If the transfer of the selection is aborted in the middle of a transfer (for example, because of a timeout), the selection_callback procedure is called with a type value equal to the symbolic constant XT_CONVERT_FAIL so that the requestor can dispose of the partial selection value it has collected up until that point.
 Upon receiving XT_CONVERT_FAIL, the requesting client must determine for itself whether or not a partially completed data transfer is meaningful.
-For more information about selection, target, and time, see Use of Selection Atoms in the Inter-Client Communication Conventions Manual.
+For more information about selection, target, and time, see the section called "Use of Selection Atoms" in the Inter-Client Communication Conventions Manual.